jangler/oracles-randomizer/README.md

 Seed trees are also shuffled, and the satchel and slingshot will start with the type of seeds on the tree in Horon Village.

+The default season for each applicable overworld area is also randomized.

 ## Other notable changes